 - I bought a supported LCD display and the required cables but when I connect it to the A20-OLinuXino-LIME I receive no image on the display.
 What do I do wrong?

-- The default A20-OLinuXino-LIME Debian image is set for HDMI output and FullHD resolution.
-To use LCD or lower the resolution you would need to start the shell script in the default Debian image.
+- Usually, the default A20-OLinuXino-LIME images are set for HDMI output.
+Often to use LCD or lower the resolution you would need to change the video output configuration.

 - What is the operating temperature range of A20-OLinuXino-LIME?